Compositional Dictionaries for Domain Adaptive Face Recognition: Experimental Evaluation

 \subsubsection{Classifying PIE 68 Faces using $\mathbf{D}_{4}$ and $\mathbf{D}_{10}$}

 Fig.~\ref{fig:pie-acc} shows the face recognition performance under combined pose and illumination variation for the CMU PIE dataset.
 To enable the comparison with \cite{smd}, we adopt the same challenging setup as described in \cite{smd}.
 In this experiment, we classify 68 subjects in three poses, frontal ($c27$), side ($c05$), and profile ($c22$), under all 21 lighting conditions.
 We select one of the 3 poses as the gallery pose, and one of the remaining 2 poses as the probe pose, for a total of 6 gallery-probe pose pairs.
 For each pose pair, the gallery is under the lighting condition $f11$ as specified in \cite{smd}, and the probe is under the illumination indicated in the table.
-Methods compared here include Tensorface\cite{tensorface1,tensorface2}, SMD \cite{smd}, and our method DADL.
-DADL-4 uses the dictionary $\mathbf{D}_{4}$ and DADL-10 uses $\mathbf{D}_{10}$.
-In both DADL-4 and DADL-10 setups, three testing poses $c27$, $c05$, and $c22$ are unknown to the training data.
+Methods compared here include Tensorface\cite{tensorface1,tensorface2}, SMD \cite{smd}, and the proposed method CDL.
+CDL-4 uses the dictionary $\mathbf{D}_{4}$ and CDL-10 uses $\mathbf{D}_{10}$.
+In both CDL-4 and CDL-10 setups, three testing poses $c27$, $c05$, and $c22$ are unknown to the training data.
 It is noted that, to the best of our knowledge, SMD reports the best recognition performance in such experimental setup.
-As shown in Fig.~\ref{fig:pie-acc}, among 4 out of 6 Gallery-Probe pose pairs, the proposed DADL-10 is better or comparable to SMD.
+As shown in Fig.~\ref{fig:pie-acc}, among 4 out of 6 Gallery-Probe pose pairs, the proposed CDL-10 is better or comparable to SMD.

-Stereo matching distance methods perform classification based on the stereo matching distance between each pair of gallery-probe images.
+The stereo matching distance method performs classification based on the stereo matching distance between each pair of gallery-probe images.
+The stereo matching method can be seen as an example of a zero-shot method as no training is involved.
 The stereo matching distance becomes more robust when the pose variation between such image pair decreases.
-However, the proposed DADL classifies faces based on subject codes extracted from each image alone.
+However, the proposed CDL classifies faces based on subject codes extracted from each image alone.
 The robustness of the extracted subject codes only depends on the capability of the base dictionary to reconstruct such a face.
-This explains why our DADL method significantly outperforms SMD for more challenging pose pairs, e.g., \emph{Profile-Frontal} pair with $62^o$ pose variation; but performs worse than SMD for easier pairs, e.g., \emph{Frontal-Side} with $16^o$ pose variation.
+This explains why our CDL method significantly outperforms SMD for more challenging pose pairs, e.g., \emph{Profile-Frontal} pair with $62^o$ pose variation; but performs worse than SMD for easier pairs, e.g., \emph{Frontal-Side} with $16^o$ pose variation.

 It can be observed in Fig.~\ref{fig:d68unknown} that an unknown pose can be approximated in terms of a set of observed poses.
 By representing three testing poses through four training poses in $\mathbf{D}_{4}$, instead of ten poses in $\mathbf{D}_{10}$, we obtain reasonable performance degradations but with 60\% less training data.